sonos/nlu-benchmark/2017-06-custom-intent-engines/README.md

 The following built-in entities were used:
 `datetimeV2`.

-The model can be fully trained programmatically.
+The model can be trained fully programmatically through the API reference.

 ### Alexa
 There is not API reference available, we had to proceed manually.